-While Missio Benefits accepts all groups regardless of size we do have participation requirements that participating groups must follow.
-Groups of 1 or 2 employees must have 100% healthcare participation from benefit eligible employees.
-Groups of 3+ employees must have at least 50% healthcare participation from benefit eligible employees.
+While Missio Benefits accepts all groups – regardless of size – we do have participation requirements that must be followed.
+Groups of 1 or 2 employees must have 100% healthcare participation amongst benefit eligible employees.
+Groups of 3+ employees must have at least 50% healthcare participation amongst benefit eligible employees after valid waivers.

 What happens to my deposit if I leave the program?

-The deposit requirement is non-refundable and used towards paying run-out claims should a group leave the program after 2 years.
-Should a group leave within the first 2 years, the group is liable for their run-out.
+The deposit requirement is non-refundable and used towards paying run-out claims should a group leave the program after 24 months of coverage.
+Click HERE for a copy of the deposit form.
+Should a group leave within the first 24 months, the group is liable for their terminal liability (claim run-out) exposure.

 Does our organization have to offer both the domestic and global healthcare programs to our employees or can we just participate in one?